Latin America development bank axes chief after ethics probe - KTVZ

 Associated Press

 MIAMI (AP) — Governors of the Inter-American Development Bank have voted to fire its president, Mauricio Claver-Carone.
-That’s according to a person familiar with the vote.
 An ethics investigation found he had a relationship with a subordinate.
 The governors had until Tuesday to vote on whether to sack Claver-Carone, but enough ballots had been cast by Monday to remove the first American to lead the bank.
 An investigation conducted at the bank board’s request determined that Claver-Carone violated ethics rules by raising the salary of his chief of staff, with whom he had a romantic relationship.
 Claver-Carone has denied the relationship and says the investigation was seriously flawed.